GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--debugHeader`: Request debug headers from the server.
 Default: false.

+`--logConfig`: Logging configuration file in the format of logging.properties.
+If specified, the following logging flags have no effect.

 `--fineLogs`: Extensive logging of network operations.
 Default: false.

 `--logFilename`: Filename to log to.
 Default: empty, will log to console only.